Best Healthy Dog Treats for Training

 To be honest, there was a time I thought I would never use treats for training my dog.
 But I’ve learned over the years that treats are a great way to train a dog to love learning.

-Make sure whatever treats you choose; they are small and can be easily and quickly chewed.
-You don’t want to interrupt quality training time with your dog chomping away at big crunchy biscuit.
-Plus, he will end up gaining a lot of weight if you feed him too many!
+Make sure whatever treats you choose are small and can be easily and quickly chewed.
+You don’t want to interrupt quality training time with your dog chomping away at a big, crunchy biscuit.
+Plus, he will end up gaining a lot of weight if you feed him too much!

 Finding Your Dogs’ High-Value Treat

-If you’ve ever taken a dog training class, you probably heard the trainer reference high-value treats.
+If you’ve ever taken a dog training class, you’ve probably heard the trainer reference high-value treats.
 A high-value treat is one that YOUR dog can’t get enough of.
-It’s a treat that your dog will do anything for, drop what he’s doing and run to you.
+It’s a treat that your dog will do anything for, drop what he’s doing, and run to you.

 Now It’s Your Turn

-I highly recommend buying 3-4 different brands and/or flavored and test which your dog values the most.
-Rotate and switch flavors throughout time to keep them exciting.
+I highly recommend buying 3-4 different brands and/or flavors and testing which your dog values the most.
+Rotate and switch flavors periodically to keep them engaged.

 I would love to know if you have a favorite brand of dog training treats.
-And what are your dogs favorite?
-Leave a comment below, it could help someone else looking for something new…
+And what are your dog’s favorites?
+Leave a comment below, it could help someone else looking for something new.

 Next on your reading list: